 The work of first responders is more important than ever, and they have been on the frontlines from the beginning of the pandemic performing life-saving work to help the most vulnerable populations.
 Our nonprofit partners (as second responders) continue helping those who have been severely impacted by the COVID-19 pandemic and need direct assistance (sick, elderly, low-income, homeless) due to illness, business closures, and loss of income.

-As of May 12, 2020, we have received over $650,000 from our main donor, Silicon Valley Community Foundation through their COVID-19 Regional Emergency Response Fund.
-So far, we have awarded 25 grants for a total of $325,495 to nonprofits and faith-based charitable organizations.
-These emergency response grants from the Solano Community Impact Fund is helping address the immediate and continuing needs of Solano County residents.
+As of June 4 2020, Solano Community Foundation has awarded 49 grants totaling just over $500,000 to nonprofits and faith-based charitable organizations.
+The emergency response grants made from the Solano Community Impact Fund help address the immediate and continuing needs of Solano County residents.

-- Direct Basic Needs Support.
-Funding to help low-income children and families, adults, and older adults struggling to secure basics needs (i.e., food, shelter, healthcare, and medicine), and
+1. Direct Assistance/Basic Needs Support.
+Funding to help low-income, impoverished, and marginalized populations (children and families, adults, and older adults) struggling to secure basics needs (i.e., food, shelter, healthcare, and medicine), and those who need financial assistance.

-- Nonprofit Operating Support.
-Funding to help nonprofits continue operating and thus able to deliver essential services to their communities (i.e, payroll expenses, IT equipment, etc.).
+2. Nonprofit Operating Support.
+Funding to help nonprofits continue operating (i.e, payroll expenses, IT equipment, etc.). and thus able to continue providing support and delivering essential services to their communities

 COVID-19 Emergency Response Grants - Eligibility & Application Instructions